srukshan/AF-lab-1/README.md

 3. Understand the ‘this’ keyword in JavaScript.
 * Declare a global variable named vehicleName in the window objec
-* Declare a method named printVehicleNameto print out the vehicle name●Declare an object named Vehicle(using object literal notation) which have a variable called vehicleNameand declare a function named getVehicleNameand assign it with theprintVehicleName
+* Declare a method named printVehicleNameto print out the vehicle name
+* Declare an object named Vehicle(using object literal notation) which have a variable called vehicleNameand declare a function named getVehicleNameand assign it with theprintVehicleName
 * Execute the printVehicleName function and the getVehicleName functions to see the results
 * Correct the getVehicleName to print out the global variable vehicleNameusing the this keyword